 - Grade 3 — 51 to 75 percent

 - Grade 4 — 76 to 100 percent (at 100 percent, a vertebra has slipped completely off of the supporting vertebra below it).

-Conservative treatment options usually include over-the-counter, non-steroidal anti-inflammatory medications (NSAIDs) like naproxen and ibuprofen.
-Prescription pain medication may be recommended in some cases, as well as physical therapy exercise to strengthen the abdominal and back muscles in order to stabilize the spine and prevent further slippage.
-You’ll probably be advised to take a break from strenuous activities like sports until you feel better.
-In some cases, your physician may ask you to wear a back brace to help keep your lower back supported and stabilized.
+Conservative treatment options usually include nonsteroidal anti-inflammatory drugs (NSAIDs) like naproxen and ibuprofen.
+Prescription pain medication may be recommended in some cases, as well as physical therapy to strengthen the abdominal and back muscles in order to stabilize the spine and prevent further slippage.
+You’ll probably be advised to take a break from strenuous activities like high-impact sports until you feel better.
+In some cases, your doctor may ask you to wear a back brace to help keep your lower back supported and stabilized.

 Pain from spondylolisthesis is usually the result of the protruding vertebra pressing on a nerve.
 For this reason, one surgical option that your doctor might suggest if conservative treatments don’t relieve your pain is a decompressive laminectomy.
 In this procedure, the part of the vertebra that is pressing on the nerve is removed.
 This usually helps relieve the pain but may lead to spinal instability.
 Another surgical treatment for spondylolisthesis is spinal fusion, which involves transplanting a piece of bone onto the back of the spine that then bonds to the spine as it heals.
 The result is a solid bone mass that cannot continue to slide.